ansible-collections/community.digitalocean/README.md

 This collection contains modules and plugins to assist in automating [DigitalOcean](https://www.digitalocean.com) infrastructure and API interactions with Ansible.

-## Tested with Ansible

-Tested with the current Ansible 2.9 and 2.10 releases and the current development version of Ansible.
-Ansible versions before 2.9.10 are not supported.

 ## Included content

 - [digital_ocean](https://docs.ansible.com/ansible/latest/collections/community/digitalocean/digital_ocean_module.html) – Create/delete a droplet/SSH_key in DigitalOcean